mruiz7797/double-seven-guitars/docs/testing.md

 3. Check colour contrast using WCAG Color contract checker chrome extension

-Chrome extension identifiedthat the starred writing at the bottom of the service list did not have enough contrast so colour changed.
+Chrome extension identified that the starred writing at the bottom of the service list did not have enough contrast so colour changed.

 ### Repeated Tests: